Sign Up to shop

 If you involve a third party in your payments process, part of the customer experience is no longer within your control.
 It’s possible that, if your customer has a negative experience with the retail finance provider, it could put them off ordering through your website again, or they could even end up asking for a refund, or leaving a negative review.

 This is a fairly subjective disadvantage, but one which feels worth mentioning.
 By now pay later services like Klarna have become hugely popular in recent years, but there have been valid questions raised about how ethical they are.
-Specifically, that they encourage people to live beyond their means, and to get into debt.
+Specifically, the criticism is that they encourage people to live beyond their means, and to get into debt.

 Final thoughts